 Cessation of heroin use causes numerous withdrawal symptoms that can be very hard to tolerate.
 In many cases, people relapse just to stop the symptoms.
 Most individuals need a comprehensive heroin addiction treatment program to get the support necessary to succeed in the difficult process of detoxing, avoiding relapse, and dealing with cravings.

-Treatments for heroin addiction involve medications that prevent heroin’s effects.
-Synthetic narcotics, such as methadone, can help recovering addicts get their lives back under control.
-Outpatient and residential programs provided by Free by the Sea, an accredited treatment center, offer many options for those struggling with heroin dependency.
+At Free by the Sea, we offer treatments for heroin addiction that involve medications for preventing the heroin’s effects.
+Synthetic narcotics, such as methadone, can help recovering addicts work through the withdrawal process and begin getting their lives back under control.
+Outpatient and residential programs provided by Free by the Sea, an accredited treatment center, offer many options for those struggling with a heroin dependency.

 - Counseling for families

 - Relapse prevention programs

 People who are dependent on heroin often don’t seek help on their own because the drug hinders their ability to care for themselves.
 For this reason, friends or loved ones may need to intervene and encourage the person to get the help they desperately need.

 Heroin withdrawal symptoms can be mentally and physically painful.
 The symptoms are often severe enough to cause the user to relapse, even when the person truly wants to quit.
 Recovery rates are highest in treatment centers that focus on helping patients manage sleep problems, pupil dilation, irritability, blood pressure, and heart rate changes, restlessness, and cravings.

 Although treatment and detoxification instantly disturb the abuse pattern, patients must maintain the lifelong process of recovery by going to aftercare and 12-step programs.
 Free by the Sea provides you and the people you love with complete programs that include relapse prevention and addiction treatment.

 Why Choose Free by the Sea?